Renew, replace, or get a duplicate CDL

 Are you a twin or triplet?

 When you get your driver license or ID card, we may ask if you’re a twin or triplet.
-Answering this question is strictly voluntary.
+Answering this question is voluntary.

 We share this information with the Washington State Twin Registry.
 The Registry will contact you and ask if you’d like to join the Twin Registry.
 Learn more about the program on the Washington State Twin Registry website.